danielhmeir/oneness/paths.md

 Practicing only the path of meditation has pitfalls because it increases sensitivity and opens up dormant abilities.
 A person with selfish feelings and desires, with incomplete self control, with a silly mind will strengthen the selfish desires which will impede progress.

 Selfless, happy, grateful, loving observance of the Commandments and study of Torah structures the body, heart and mind in the most efficient way for the return of the innermost you to Union and being able to live a fully Divine life in the physical world.
 Optimized body, heart and mind allow us to experience all layers of reality, to tunnel, direct and ride tremendous amounts of energy, to open up dormant abilities.
 The study of Torah also causes us to think about important questions such as how to balance compassion and justice, how to go through hardships, what is genuine altruism etc.

+Group

+Meditating in a group creates resonance that helps all devoted participants go deeper/higher than when alone.

 States of mind